10 Great Jobs for Detail-Oriented People

 What Does It Mean to Be Detail Oriented?

-Generally, detail-oriented employees care about the specifics of their projects and take the time to ensure every element of a task is accurate.
+Generally, detail-oriented individuals care about the specifics of their projects and take the time to ensure every element of a task is accurate.
 Detail-oriented people tend to be highly organized, meticulous, and efficient.

 They set high standards for themselves and often review their work multiple times before turning it in.
-Employers value detail-oriented people because they notice small issues or discrepancies that other people might overlook.
+Employers and clients value detail-oriented people because they notice small issues or discrepancies that others might overlook.

 6 Signs You’re a Detail-Oriented Person